Shawan Jabarin

-Respected as a human-rights activist by HRW, Amnesty International, and various Palestinian human-rights groups, and condemned by many Israeli and other organizations, Jabarin has been described as “an activist to some, a terrorist to others.”
-While he has won many human-rights awards and contributed to such journals as Foreign Policy, Israel's Supreme Court has called him a "senior activist" for the PFLP, which is considered a terrorist group by 30 countries.
+Respected as a human-rights activist by Human Rights Watch (HRW), Amnesty International, and various Palestinian human-rights groups, and condemned by many Israeli and other organizations, Jabarin has been described as "an activist to some, a terrorist to others."
+He has won multiple human-rights awards and contributed to such journals as Foreign Policy.
+Israel's Supreme Court has described him as a "senior activist" for the Popular Front for the Liberation of Palestine (PFLP).
 Jabarin has been barred from entering Jordan on security grounds, and was banned from international travel by Israel between 2006 and 2013.

 Early life and education

 Jabarin was born in 1960 in the village of Sa'ir (Sayer), in the Hebron district.
 His family were West Bank farmers.
-As a young men he was subjected to administrative detention and interrogation by Israeli authorities.
+As a young man, he was subjected to administrative detention and interrogation by Israeli authorities.

-He studied sociology at Birzeit University in the 1980s, where he belonged to a student group associated with the PFLP.
-Jabarin later studied law in Ireland.
-He is a graduate of the Irish Centre of Human Rights, NUI Galway, where he completed the LL.M programme in 2004-5 through a grant from the Irish Department of Foreign Affairs’ Irish Aid programme.
+He studied sociology at Birzeit University in the 1980s, where he belonged to a student group associated with the Popular Front for the Liberation of Palestine (PFLP).
+Jabarin later studied law in Ireland; he is a graduate of the Irish Centre of Human Rights, NUI Galway, where he completed the LL.M programme in 2004-5 through a grant from the Irish Department of Foreign Affairs’ Irish Aid programme.

 Career

 Al Haq

 Jabarin began volunteering with Al-Haq while he was a student at Birzeit University.
 He joined Al-Haq as a field researcher in 1987.
-He became its director in 2006.
-His office is in Ramallah.
+He became its director in 2006; His office is in Ramallah.

-Under his leadership, according to one source, "Al Haq's staff of Palestinian and foreign researchers have shifted their search for legal redress from Israel's military and civilian courts to foreign venues," practicing what is widely referred to as "lawfare".
+Under his leadership, according to one source, "Al Haq's staff of Palestinian and foreign researchers have shifted their search for legal redress from Israel's military and civilian courts to foreign venues."